 preloadFamilies having lunch or breakfast at a poolside restaurant

 While all-inclusive holidays are growing in popularity, it feels like the terms full board and half board are appearing less and less.
 That doesn’t mean they’re not still very valid though and something you should know about before you book.
-So, what is half board?
-In this article I’ll explain what it is, its benefits, and how to search for hotels that offer half board – even if they don’t say they do.
+So, what does half board mean?
+In this article I’ll explain what it is, its benefits, and how to search for hotels that offer it – even if they don’t say they do.

 What does half board mean?

-As a child, I remember my parents ‘discussing’ whether they should book half or full board hotels for our holidays.
-My mum loved it for its convenience, especially with three fussy-eating children.
-My dad, a foodie, preferred to opt out so we were free to eat out and indulge in local cuisines.
+As a child, I remember my parents discussing what hotel food package they should book for holidays.
+My mum loved convenience, especially with three fussy-eating children.
+My dad, a foodie, preferred to opt out, so we were free to eat out and indulge in local cuisines.
 I had no idea what it meant.

 Why do some hotels offer half board?